A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Experiment

-We select some key frames in the retargeting motion and visualize it in Figure.\ref{fig:perform}, it illustrates the final appearance of our retargeting trajectory compared with PHC\cite{luo2023perpetual}, Mink\cite{zakka10mink}, GMR\cite{ze2025gmr}, three common methods used in whole-body control.
-In terms of computational efficiency, we test above retargeting approaches in Intel Core i7-14700HX, RTX 4090.
-Our method achieves 5000 fps retargeting speed, nearly 100 times faster than numerical optimization techniques for one motion trajectory retargeting shown in Table.\ref{table:1}.
-Furthermore, our approach has ability to scale across batch dimensions, enabling parallel computation of multiple trajectories for dataset-level retargeting.
+We visualize key frames of the transformed trajectories in Figure~\ref{fig:perform} and Figure~\ref{fig:visresults}, comparing our IKMR pipeline with three prevalent numerical whole-body control methods: PHC~\cite{luo2023perpetual}, Mink~\cite{zakka10mink}, and GMR~\cite{joao2025gmr}.
+In terms of computational efficiency, tested on an Intel Core i7-14700HX and RTX 4090, our method achieves a remarkable data transformation throughput of 5,000 FPS—nearly 100 times faster than frame-by-frame numerical optimization techniques (as detailed in Table~\ref{table:1}).
+Crucially, IKMR supports fully vectorized tensor operations, enabling rapid batch processing for massive dataset-level synthesis.